SocietyForArtisticResearch/texteditor-elm/README.md

 - icons for right hand side navbar
 - when logged out error http codes request form devs -- what to display?
-- period in media name (remove periods on upload and whitespace) -- actually only validator in mediaedit has to be adjusted

 ## To test
 - tables?